The playbook for how to build a brand your consumers will love

 - Line up media choices to where consumers are most willing to engage with your brand

 Too few marketers take the time to dig into data analytics.
 There is no value in having access to data if you are not using it to discover meaningful insights.

 The best brand leaders can tell strategic stories through analytics.
-I will show you how to create a deep-dive business review, looking at the marketplace, consumers, competitors, channels, and brand.
+In our marketing book, I will show you how to create a deep-dive business review, looking at the marketplace, consumers, competitors, channels, and brand.
 Then, I will teach how to turn your analysis into a presentation for management, showing the ideal presentation slide format.
 I will also provide a Finance 101 for Marketers, giving you every financial formula you need to run your brand.